-- a. balance pairs of tubes containing fluid of identical specific gravity to within 0.5 gram and place them in opposite tube compartments. - b. when using less than a full complement of twelve tubes, the rotor can be operated at maximum allowable speed with groups of two, three, four, six, eight, nine or ten samples, provided opposing pairs are positioned as shown in figure 2-2. - c. if one, five, seven, or eleven samples are to be run, balance the load as above with a dummy tube that contains a solution having the same specific gravity as the sample in the opposing rotor compartment.
+- a. observe the CAUTION on the Safety Information Page in the front of this manual; - b. balance pairs of tubes containing fluid of identical specific gravity to within 0.5 gram and place them in opposite tube compartments; - c. when using less than a full complement of eight tubes, the rotor can be operated at its maximum allowable speed with two, four, or six samples, provided opposing pairs are positioned as shown in figure 2-2; and - d. if one, three, five, or seven samples are to be run, balance the load as above with a dummy tube that contains a solution of the same specific gravity as the sample in the opposing tube compartment.